defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/restful.md

 ### `Claim Rewards`

-Allows the owner of the address, if they have not already done so, to claim the rewards after the pool has been closed and completed.
+Allows the owner of the address, if they have not already done so, to claim the rewards the pool must be arctive or closed.
+This endpoints it equivalent to the action `claim` in the contract.

 **HTTP Request Method**: POST